 This policy is designed to outline the calculation of vacation available to employees and the process for utilizing their vacation days.
+Bargaining unit members should refer to the terms in their contracts.

 Regular Schedule – the employee’s predictable weekly schedule.
 Recognizing there are occasional variances, every employee should have a regular schedule.